Josh Donaldson Player Props: Yankees vs. Mariners

 Josh Donaldson At The Plate

-- In six of 17 games this year (35.3%), Donaldson has reached base via hit, and that includes multiple hits twice.
+- In six of 18 games this year (33.3%), Donaldson has reached base safely via hit, and that includes multiple hits twice.

-- Donaldson has driven in a run in six games this season (35.3%), including one multiple-RBI game.
+- In six games this season, Donaldson has picked up an RBI, with more than one RBI once.

-- In eight of 17 games this year, he has scored, including multiple runs once.
+- In eight of 18 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.